Resources: Blog

 Above all, Neil reminded listeners that the key to staying healthy and independent as we age is to work with your PCP to create a plan that’s right for you – and to stay accountable.
 That may look different for everyone.
 For one patient, it might be starting an exercise plan.
 For others it might be a new diet, practicing meditation, or something else entirely.
 According to Neil, the trick isn’t getting the right recommendation, it’s sticking with the plan.
 So, think about something simple, make it specific and achievable, ask someone to hold you accountable, and do it.

 This episode of Honestly Aging by VigR Health explores additional topics on primary care and how Patina is reimagining the aging journey for older adults.
 To listen to the podcast in its entirety, please click here.
-To learn more about primary care with Patina, watch this video.
+To learn more about primary care with Patina, watch this video or complete the form below.